nilsstreedain/nilsstreedain.com/blog/_posts/2024-06-18-enabling-generative-playground-on-macos-15-beta-1.md

 ```

 ## Step 3: Modify App Contents
-Finally, we must modify the app contents to allow the app to launch with these features enabled.
+After disabling SIP and enabling the necessary architecture, the next step involves modifying the Generative Playground application itself.
+This modification allows the app to fully utilize its features, which are initially disabled in the beta release.
 To do this, we will be downloading a macOS dynamic library created by [@eveiyneee](https://x.com/eveiyneee) and running it on the installed `GenerativePlayground.app` application.
 1. Download the [libplainhook.dylib](/assets/files/libplainhook.dylib) file.
 2. Open Terminal and run the following command to resign the library.
 ```